China suspends market circuit breaker mechanism after stock market rout

 "The negative effect of the mechanism outweighed its positive effect."

-So the regulator decided to suspend the mechanism to help stabilize the market and will look into ways to improve the system, Deng said.
+So the regulator decided to suspend the mechanism to help stabilise the market and will look into ways to improve the system, Deng said.

 The circuit breaker suspended trade for 15 minutes when the market fell 5 percent and halted it for the day after a fall of 7 percent.